simonsinclair/stream-patterns/README.md

 Disclaimer
 ----------
-This project is a design deliverable and the code herein is a guide and should not be used in production.
+This project is a design deliverable and the code herein should be used as a guide and not in production.